 The history of PSA dates back to 1863.
 The leading Chinese merchant in Singapore at the time, Tan Kim Ching, used approximately $120,000 to start Tanjong Pagar Dock Company and purchase two steamships.

 This early company was the forerunner of the Port of Singapore Authority and today, PSA International.

 The Port of Singapore Authority was officially established in 1964 as an entity responsible for all the area harbor board assets, liabilities, and functions.

 PSA became an official corporation in 1997 and restructured in 2003 as the leading company under the PSA group of companies.

 PSA states that it has a multi-pronged mission and value set devoted to being the best port operator in the world.
 The company aims to be the world’s gateway hub and the world’s port of call.

 It also claims to have a mission to put customers first and to focus on people, providing excellent services and embracing diversity and safety in its workforce.

 Safety Policies and Track Record

-As an example of the inherent danger and the multiple possibilities for ways that workers can get hurt, consider the strikes that have occurred at India’s Port of Chennai in recent years.
 Workers there have gone on strike after fatal accidents illustrated how dangerous their conditions are.
-In 2011 for instance, a truck loaded with containers from cargo ships ran into another vehicle.
-The port worker in that second vehicle died from resulting injuries.
-The Chennai terminal is operated by PSA.
+In 2011, for instance, a truck loaded with containers from cargo ships ran into another vehicle.
+The port worker in that second vehicle died from the resulting injuries.
+PSA operates the Chennai terminal.